For best experience please turn on javascript and use a modern browser!

 Sustainability in Economics and Business

 This course sets the thematic foundations of the track.
 The three pillars of sustainability (environmental protection, social equity and economic resilience) are presented and discussed.
-We focus on themes such as climate protection and restauration, equitable access to resources, responsible and ethical businesses, and social cohesion.
+We focus on themes such as climate protection and restoration, equitable access to resources, responsible and ethical businesses, and social cohesion.
 Best practices in policy and business are presented and critically analysed with case studies and real-world applications.

 Research seminar in Sustainability